Photonsters/anycubic-photon-docs/FAQ.md

 ### I'm using Bluecast but my prints won't stick to the build plate.
 Speciality castable resins such as Bluecast are monomer-free formulations.
 In this situation, the anodized surface of the build plate inhibits adhesion of the oligomers used.

 Bluecast recommends the use of a primer coat as a solution.
-In the Bluecast Users Group, most people recommend to sand the build plate as well.
-Do note that raw aluminium will self anodise in time, so periodic sanding will be necessary.
+In the Bluecast Users Group on Facebook, [a post by Bluecast](https://www.facebook.com/groups/Bluecastusers/permalink/1017917775066876/)  recommends to sand the build plate as well.
+Do note that raw aluminium will self anodise in time, so periodic sanding may be necessary.

 ### But I've been told sanding to make the build plate surface rougher solves adhesion problems?
 That's not true at all.
 Once again, it is not about the texture (there's already plenty on the stock blue build plate), it's about build plate flatness and the resin formulation.
 If your build plate is leveled correctly and its surface is flat, and you're not using speciality monomer-free resin such as Bluecast, you will have good print adhesion.
 Resin will adhere even to glass as you can see in [this video](https://youtu.be/vRxkcX8kPAc) by Photocentric.